CRose17/structures-algorithms/README.md

 ### Since I have been on AlogExpert and ZeroToMastery, my commits have been lacking on Github.</br>

-### This repo will track all the time I am spending learning these skills backwards and forwards.</br>
+### This repo will track all the time (time being relative of course) I am spending learning these skills backwards and forwards, and will include the exercises I am working with for posterity.</br>

 # Sections Completed:</br>